in your browser.

 Table of Contents

-This section of the 7.0 Discipline Priest guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Discipline Priest Talent guide.
+This guide provides an overview of all Disc Priest talents, information on which talents work well in different situations, and popular Disc Priest builds in Wowhead's talent calculator.
 The author of this guide is Jak or AutomaticJak, Priest Healer for Vision on US-Kel'thuzad.
 He's been raiding in WoW for almost 6 years straight with his most recent accomplishments of finishing Mythic Nighthold US - 15, World 69th.

 Priorites & Abilities